Back to Louisiana

 • The amendment text does not provide specific details about how the lump sum payment will be calculated or distributed.

-• The full impact on the Actuarial Accrued Liability is not determinable due to demographic uncertainties among affected judges.
+• The exact impact on the Actuarial Accrued Liability is not fully determinable due to demographic uncertainties of affected judges.

-• The amendment text does not provide specific details about how the program will be administered or its long-term financial effects beyond five years.
+• The official text does not provide specific details about what changes were made by the Senate, so it is unclear exactly how the program will be modified.

 Plain English: The amendment changes the deadline for a new retirement program from July 1, 2027, to December 31, 2026.